lynaghk/vagrant-ec2/README.markdown

 =============
 This repository shows how to use the same `chef-solo`-based provisioning scheme for Vagrant virtual machines and Amazon's EC2.
 This is useful because you'll be able to test the deployment procedures as you develop within a clean Vagrant machine.
 Running continuous deployment locally also saves tons of partial instance-hours, which can run into the hundreds of cents (I'm not made of money, people).

+These scripts have been tested only on Ubuntu Linux.

 Development (local)
 ===================